neurlang/goruut/README.md

 * Vietnamese Southern
 * Zulu

-The goal is to support all of [voice2json's languages](https://github.com/synesthesiam/voice2json-profiles#supported-languages).
+The goal to support all of [voice2json's languages](https://github.com/synesthesiam/voice2json-profiles#supported-languages) has been met.
-Please [Add a language](https://github.com/neurlang/goruut/blob/master/dicts/README.md) if you have the necessary data.
+However, please [add a language](https://github.com/neurlang/goruut/blob/master/dicts/README.md) if you have the necessary data.

 ## Listening to the generated speech